kelloggm/checkerframework-gradle-plugin/README.md

 ## Compatibility with other annotation processors

-The plugin should be compatible with other annotation processors, as long as they are run via `javac`'s auto-discovery mechanism.
-If you already provide a `-processor` option to `javac`, you **cannot** use this plugin: you must also provide the checkers you wish to use by hand, because the `-processor` flag to `javac` disables annotation processor auto-discovery.
+The plugin runs checkers by creating a custom manifest file containing the checkers you specify, and then allowing `javac`'s processor auto-discovery feature to find them.
+If you already provide a `-processor` option to `javac`, you **cannot** use this plugin: you must also provide the checkers you wish to use explicitly in your `build.gradle` file as arguments to the `-processor` flag, because the `-processor` flag disables `javac`'s annotation processor auto-discovery.

 ## Using a locally-built plugin